gvwilson/sensibleadventures/iffy/iffy.md

 Yellow-red flame jetted from the *Taroona*'s side.
-Iffy shrieked as a second blurred streak hit the Aussie ship, then a third, each striking just above the waterline as the *Taroona* heeled sideways under the force of the blows.
+Iffy shrieked as a second blurred streak hit the Aussie ship, then a third, each striking right at the waterline.
-An explosion inside the ship kicked her sideways like a child's toy.
+As the *Taroona* shuddered under the force of the blows, an explosion inside the ship kicked her sideways like a child's toy.

 "Ya killed 'em,"
 Iffy whispered unbelievingly